letsar/visual_effect/README.md

 The main purpose of this API is to provide an easy and efficiently way to apply scroll animations.

+> **Warning**
+> The `addRepaintBoundaries` **MUST** be set to false in the parent Sliver/ScrollView because we explicitely want in that case to repaint for every single scroll so we can add the effect.

 For example this Card Stack effect can be obtained with the code below:

 ![Card Stack][card_stack]